Artificial Intelligence Fundamentals

 AI Categories

-- Image recognition systems (YOLO, ResNet, Vision Transformers)
+- Image recognition (YOLO, ResNet, Vision Transformers)

-- Language translation services (Google Translate, DeepL)
+- Translation services (Google Translate, DeepL)

-- Recommendation engines (Netflix, YouTube, TikTok algorithms)
+- Recommendation engines (Netflix, YouTube, TikTok)

 - Game-playing AI (AlphaGo, AlphaStar, OpenAI Five)